-The CWU Scholarships Web Site also includes a link to the General Scholarship Application and links to departmental scholarship applications that will allow entering and active students to apply for CWU Foundation Scholarships.
-Application deadline is March 1st.
+The CWU Scholarships Web Site also includes a link to the General Scholarship Application (GSA) and links to departmental scholarship applications that will allow entering and active students to apply for CWU Foundation Scholarships.
+Application deadline is February 1st.

 Some CWU Foundation Scholarships are based on Financial Need.
 FAFSA data determines need.
 Central requires the FAFSA from any student who wants to be considered for institutional aid.

 Autumn is considered scholarship “hunting season” for the next academic year.
 We encourage you to contact service organizations from your community and view the CWU Scholarship Web Site for updated information on scholarship resources.
 From the Scholarship website you can access links to search engines.
 Please be aware that legitimate scholarship opportunities DO NOT REQUIRE an application fee.
 The Financial Aid Office staff updates the listing of scholarships year round and we are available to answer your scholarship application questions by phone, e-mail or in-person during business hours Monday through Friday 9 am – 5 pm in Barge Hall Room 115.